codefreak13/Temedica_app/README.md

 ## TEMEDICA DRUG INFORMATION APP

-An app that enables users plan their movies schedule using the IMDB API
+An app that provides users with information on drugs.

 ### Installation